Criminal Justice Information Services (CJIS)

-CJI refers to the FBI CJIS-provided data necessary for law enforcement agencies to perform their mission and enforce the laws, such as biometric, identity history, person, organization, property, and case/incident history data.
-CJI also refers to data necessary for civil agencies to perform their mission, including, data used to make hiring decisions.
+Criminal Justice Information (CJI) refers to the data necessary for law enforcement agencies to perform their mission and enforce the laws, such as biometric, identity history, person, organization, property, and case/incident history data.
+CJI also refers to data necessary for civil agencies to perform their mission, including data used to make hiring decisions.

-The CJIS Security Policy and Requirements ("Policy") reflects the shared responsibility between FBI CJIS, CJIS Systems Agency (CSA), and the State Identification Bureaus (SIB) of the lawful use and appropriate protection of Criminal Justice Information ("CJI”).
-The Policy provides a baseline of security requirements for current and planned services and establishing sets a minimum standard for new initiatives.
+The CJIS Security Policy ("Policy") reflects the shared responsibility between FBI CJIS, CJIS Systems Agency (CSA), and the State Identification Bureaus (SIB) of the lawful use and appropriate protection of Criminal Justice Information (CJI).
+The Policy provides a baseline of security requirements for current and planned services, and establishes a minimum standard for new initiatives.
 Consistent with the Policy, we do our part as a cloud service provider and give our customers the means, through our services, to comply with CJIS requirements for the IT environment in AWS.

 Yes.
 To meet the needs of CJIS customers, the AWS Cloud infrastructure has been architected to be one of the most flexible and secure cloud computing environments available.
 Customers can deploy applications, data, and services, all of which securely comply with CJIS Security Policy requirements.

 Using a cloud service provider (CSP) that aligns to CJIS security requirements doesn't automatically mean that your environment is covered by the CSP's security posture.
 When using AWS, you must still:

-- Review the Policy requirements to determine which are directly applicable to your environment
+- Review the CJIS Security Policy requirements to determine which are directly applicable to your environment.

 - Implement solutions (as necessary) to address each of those requirements.